Course Outline

 • Generating comprehensive penetration testing reports for government stakeholders

-• Documenting engagement details and findings for transparent communication
+• Documenting engagement details for audit and compliance purposes

 Summary and Next Steps